yurii-kvark/RandomRaypath/README.md

 * [logical_text_line::update_content] Trigger every glyph to update if text changed, up to 1 ms per frame for hud_info draw.
 * [object_2d_pipeline::update_object_memory] Pipeline iterates through every draw object to check if update need.
 Not critical for the engine purposes, but will make issues for a bigger quantity of draw objects.

+## MCP server support (autocode):
+application has remote_control build-in client, that can be used for agentic testing.

 ## Launch Flags:

 * **-headless** - server working without window launching